Corridors for coexistence

 Management in Urban Areas

-Black bears on the Sunshine Coast face a range of interconnected pressures, from habitat loss to increasing human-wildlife interactions.
-Reacting after habitat is lost is no longer sustainable—critical areas take too long to regenerate on their own.
-Fortunately, these challenges become more manageable through thoughtful, forward-looking planning.
+Black bears on the Sunshine Coast face a range of interconnected pressures, including habitat loss and increasing human-wildlife interactions.
+Disturbed critical habitat areas take too long to regenerate on their own and mitigation efforts in the aftermath are not sustainable.
+These challenges become more manageable through thoughtful, forward-looking planning.

 The Sunshine Coast Bear Alliance Society would like to express our utmost gratitude to our generous funding partners, contributors and collaborators.